microprediction/timemachines/FAQ.md

 or write a decorator.
 Whatever, it's Python.

-Answer: The intent is to produce simple lambda-friendly models and,
+Answer (B): The intent is to produce simple lambda-friendly models and,

+### FAQ 2: What's with the z-curves?

+The desire here is realizing the full tensor product of time-series models and hyper-parameter techniques.
+So we hope for:
-- a *reasonable* way to map the most important hyper-parameter choices (we hope),
+- a *reasonable* way to map the most important hyper-parameter choices,
 - that imposes some geometric discipline on the hyper-parameter space in the first place, and
 - facilitates comparison of different ways to search hyper-parameters, across packages which have *entirely different conventions* and hyper-parameter spaces.

-### FAQ 2: Why not use the packages, like prophet, directly?
+### FAQ 3: Why not use the packages, like prophet, directly?

 Answer: Maybe you should.
 Observe that this package wraps *some* functionality, not all by any means.
 You should use the original packages for maximum flexibility.
 However, as noted, you *might* like this package if you want to be able to do this: